bentoml/BentoML/README.md

 <img src="https://static.scarf.sh/a.png?x-pxid=0beb35eb-7742-4dfb-b183-2228e8caf04c">

 What does BentoML do?
-* Package models trained with _any framework_ and reproduce them for model serving in production
+* Package models trained with _any ML framework_ and reproduce them for model serving in production
 * Package once and _deploy anywhere_ for real-time API serving or offline batch serving
 * High-Performance API model server with _adaptive micro-batching_ support